Suggested Dilutions for Various Methods of Application

 2 - 3% dilution (10 - 12 drops per ounce of vegetable oil)

-1% for pregnant women, people with health concerns
+1% for pregnant women, people

 and children (5 drops per ounce of vegetable oil)